alphagov/govuk-developer-docs/source/manual/rebooting-machines.html.md

     `fab <environment> -H whitehall-frontend-N.frontend vm.reboot`

--   Wait until the CPU usage and NGINX requests equally spread across the cluster with the [Whitehall cluster health dashboard](https://graphite.publishing.service.gov.uk/dashboard#whitehall%20cluster%20health)
+-   Wait until the CPU usage and Nginx requests equally spread across the cluster with the [Whitehall cluster health dashboard](https://graphite.publishing.service.gov.uk/dashboard#whitehall%20cluster%20health)
 -   If the machine does not recover properly and behave like the others